 yum package manager.
 The packages of the CentOS are a bit old in order to meet the robustness and prevent errors bugs an crash.
 The packages are tested over and over again and those who are labeled as stable are released.

-Debian is the source of a lot of different distributions like Ubuntu, Mint etc. Debian is very old Linux distribution which is created in 1996 with a completely open source philosophy.
+Debian is the source of a lot of different distributions like Ubuntu, Mint, etc. Debian is a very old Linux distribution that is created in 1996 with a completely open-source philosophy.
 It strictly runs its open source and free software policy.

 Debian is also well known with its package count which currently exceeds 50,000.
-This situation provides a lot of alternative for a specific application where we can select from 50,000 packages.
+This situation provides a lot of alternatives for a specific application where we can select from 50,000 packages.

 OpenSUSE is the community program and open source version of the SUSE Enterprise Linux.
 OpenSUSE is used as a testbed for the SUSE Enterprise Linux distribution.
 OpenSUSE is one of the easiest distribution in the Linux world and it aims to be used by more people.

-OpenSUSE provides complete Linux experience with the different Desktop environment like GNOME, KDE, LXDE, MATE, Cinnamon etc. Its package management is also easy with
+OpenSUSE provides complete Linux experience with different Desktop environments like GNOME, KDE, LXDE, MATE, Cinnamon, etc. Its package management is also easy with